mottosso/cmdx/README.md

 Yes and no. Some functionality, such as [`listRelatives`](https://github.com/LumaPictures/pymel/blob/eb984107952cde052a3ecdb473e66c7db7deb3b7/pymel/core/general.py#L1026) call on `cmds.listRelatives` and later convert the output to instances of `PyNode`.
 This performs at best as well as `cmds`, with the added overhead of converting the transient path to a `PyNode`.

-Other functionality, such as `pymel.core.datatypes.Matrix` wrap the `maya.api.OpenMaya.MMatrix` class and would have come at virtually no cost, had it not inherited 2 additional layers of superclasses and implemented much of the [computationally expensive]() functionality in pure-Python.
+Other functionality, such as `pymel.core.datatypes.Matrix` wrap the `maya.api.OpenMaya.MMatrix` class and would have come at virtually no cost, had it not inherited 2 additional layers of superclasses and implemented much of the [computationally expensive](https://github.com/LumaPictures/pymel/blob/0a9478f1cf61ae372f3f4a8116dec4f43529f4da/pymel/util/arrays.py#L2) functionality in pure-Python.

 <br>

 ### Flags

 For performance and debugging reasons, parts of `cmdx` can be customised via environment variables.

+> **IMPORTANT** - The below affects only the performance and memory characteristics of `cmdx`, it does not affects its functionality.
+That is to say, these can be switched on/off without affecting or require changes to your code.

 **Example**